ianw3214/Oasis/README.md

 - [x] Console
 - [x] Sprite colour tinting
 - [ ] Make origin consistent (decide on where it is and make sure code matches it)
+- [ ] Handle resize events from SDL